 5. The Siren

-These vocal exercises take as little as 10 minutes a day, and will help you tremendously.
-If you have any questions, need clarification, or would love to work more on these warm ups, book lessons with me today through TakeLessons for further instructions!
+These vocal exercises take as little as 10 minutes a day, and they will help you sing better tremendously.
+If you need more guidance and are ready to take your singing to the next level, book singing lessons with an expert instructor today!

 Liz T. teaches singing, acting, and music lessons in Brooklyn, NY, as well as online.
 She is a graduate of the Berklee College of Music with a B.M in Vocal performance and currently performs/teaches all styles of music including Musical Theater, Classical, Jazz, Rock, Pop, R&B, and Country.
 Learn more about Liz here!